 You may be required to pay in a minimum amount of money per month.
 Usually, this restriction is applied to high interest current accounts, which offer a decent in-credit interest rate in exchange for your commitment and regular income.
 Aside from a minimum monthly funding amount, these accounts may require you to hold several direct debits on it, to make sure your account with them is your main banking product.

-Competitive interest rates – some even inflation-beating – are available on high interest current accounts, but they may only be paid on the first part of the balance.
-After this, interest may not be paid at all, or at a very low rate, so you may want to maximise your returns by placing any money above this amount in a separate savings account.
+If you are likely to have a credit balance then a high interest current account may be better for you.
+These current accounts usually offer a higher rate of interest than standard current accounts usually up to a set balance.
+Above this, interest may not be paid at all, or at a very low rate, so you may want to maximise your returns by placing any money above this amount in a separate savings account.
 Note that these accounts do tend to come with high overdraft rates, so you should only consider an account that offers credit interest if you’re not someone who regularly goes overdrawn.

-If you are likely to dip into the red on your bank account, you should consider an account that charges a low rate for arranged overdrafts or offers you an interest-free tier before you get charged.
+If you are likely to dip into the red on your current account, you should consider one that charges a low rate for arranged overdrafts or offers you an interest-free tier before you get charged.
 This can prove to be very valuable if your income and outgoings are nearly the same and your account balance goes near or below zero on a regular basis.

 The Current Account Switch Guarantee Service facilitates the moving of regular payment such as standing orders and direct debits to your new bank account.
 The service should take care of doing this for you and if something goes missing you should be protected.
 The switching service will not set up paperless statements or your account’s marketing preferences.
 You will still need to do this.
 You should also check that you have enough direct debits, etc in place to meet any criteria required for your bank account.
 Read our guide on the switching service to learn more.